vtex-apps/wish-list/docs/README.md

 - `"add-to-list-btn"`: This block can be added to the product page (`store.product`) and shelf (`product-summary.shelf`).
 It renders a heart icon to the block.
 - `"list-context.wishlist"`: This block provides a product list context that can be used to build a list of products.

-If you want to make any changes to the `/wishlist` layout, feel free to change its blocks, here is our default blocks implementation for the wishlist page
+If you want to make any changes to the `/wishlist` layout, feel free to change its blocks by creating a `wishlist.jsonc` file under `store/blocks` of your own theme, here is our default blocks implementation for the wishlist page

 ```json
 {